+A significant body of evidence demonstrates that halogens play an important role in ore deposit formation.
+Consequently, halogens can be indicative of the presence of ore systems where they are found in anomalously high concentrations.
 Halogens are found in fluid inclusions from many deposit types.
-Fluid inclusions are preserved bubbles of the mineralising hydrothermal fluids and show that high concentrations of halogens were present to support the transportation of metals in fluids (Yardley et. al. 1993; Trofimov, and Rychkov, 2004).
+Fluid inclusions are preserved bubbles of the mineralising hydrothermal fluids, and show that high concentrations of halogens were present to support the transportation of metals in fluids (Yardley et. al. 1993; Trofimov, and Rychkov, 2004).
 Halogens are also commonly found in the crystal structure of alteration facies minerals that develop during hydrothermal alteration.
-An example from the Kristineberg volcanogenic massive sulfide district, Sweden, shows high fluorine in muscovite and phlogopite associated with mineralisation (Hannington et al., 2003).
+An example from the Kristineberg volcanogenic massive sulphide district, Sweden, shows high fluorine in muscovite and phlogopite associated with mineralisation (Hannington et al., 2003).
 Halides are known to be important complexing agents for metals, enhancing their concentration and transport in hydrothermal solutions prior to eventual deposition (Wilkinson, J.J., 2001; Trofimov, and Rychkov, 2004).
 Evidence from contemporary active hydrothermal systems clearly show the association between elevated halogens and metals (Trofimov, and Rychkov, 2004).

 Minimum sample weight required 100g.

 Required for soils.

 Minimum sample weight required varies, contact your local lab to discuss your project.